 Housing market and quality of our housing stock.

 Just settled on a property.
-Having seen dozens of properties over the last 3 months, here’s my findings.
+Having viewed dozens of properties over the last 3 months, here’s my findings.

 Construction quality of New builds is hugely variable